inet-framework/inet/showcases/emulation/voip/doc/index.rst

 network, so they are defined in separate networks in the NED file, and run in separate simulations.

-the :ned:`ExtLowerUdp` module behaves just like the :ned:`Udp` module from the point of view of the modules above them.
+The :ned:`ExtLowerUdp` module behaves just like the :ned:`Udp` module from the point of view of the modules above them.
 In this showcase (aside from assigning the :ned:`ExtLowerUdp` modules to network namespaces) only the VoIP modules need to be configured.
 The simulations are defined in separate ini files, :download:`sender.ini <../sender.ini>` and :download:`receiver.ini <../receiver.ini>`.

-To generate the realistic VoIP traffic, we'll use the :ned:`VoipStreamSender` and :ned:`VoipStreamReceiver` modules.

 - The :ned:`VoipStreamSender` module transmits the contents of an audio file as VoIP traffic.
 The module resamples the audio, encodes it with a codec,